MazenHamada/E-commerce-Product-Visual-Question-Answering-VQA/README.md

 ---

 ## 📖 Usage
 All the analysis, from data loading to final reporting, is performed within the **`VQA_Analysis_Notebook.ipynb`** file.
 Open this notebook in Jupyter or Google Colab and run the cells sequentially to reproduce the results.
+Upload the files required to Google Drive and update the file paths accordingly.

 ---